 • The intended goal of the project

-• The requirements for the project to be implemented
+• The requirements for implementing the project

 • Key stakeholders and their connection to the project